 Sure, a wedding is the bride's shining moment, but you want your bridesmaids to feel beautiful, too.
 We can't pretend that it will be easy to choose one magical dress that works for all, but there are tons of amazing options that your girls are sure to love — no matter what their shape or size.
 You just need to know where to look.

-Check the size range.
+Check the Size Range

-In general, you can count on a wider size range if you stick with larger national stores, such as Macy's (which offers up to size 24W in some styles), David's Bridal (up to 26W), and even through Target's website, which has wedding wear available to size 28W.
+In general, you can count on a wider size range if you stick with larger national stores, such as Macy's (which offers up to size 24W in some styles), David's Bridal (up to 26W), and even Target's website, which has wedding wear available to size 28W.

 While many styles that would work for more standard sizes can be altered to accommodate all figures, absolutely no one wants to be singled out.
-Instead, give your girls a color and let each choose a style that best flatters her body.
+Instead, give your girls one color and let each choose a style that best flatters her body.
 "Ultimately, it's the fit and proportion that's extremely important for a woman of any size," says Juliana Chan, David's Bridal Design Director of Bridesmaids and Social Occasion.